 If you use a credit card to make payments on your Pay in 4 or Pay in 30 plan, remember to always pay your credit card bill on time.
 Your credit card issuer will likely report any on-time or late payments to the credit bureaus, which will affect your credit.

 What Credit Score Do You Need to Use Klarna?

 Klarna’s public relations representative declined to say whether the company requires a minimum credit score for approval.
 However, the company does consider your credit history, credit age, and other factors when deciding whether to approve you for payment plans or financing.

 On Pay in 4 and Pay in 30 plans, Klarna does not charge any interest, even if you pay late.

 Financing plans are a different story, though.
 If approved, you'll likely pay a 19.99% APR, even if you have an excellent credit score.
-However, Klarna may partner with certain merchants to offer promotions like lower interest rates or deferred financing on certain products, and interest rates may vary from 0% to 24.99%, a Klarna representative told The Balance by email.
+However, Klarna may partner with certain merchants to offer promotions like lower interest rates or deferred financing on certain products, and interest rates may vary from 0% to 24.99%, a Klarna representative told The Balance.
 You can save money by paying off your loan early, instead of paying the minimum each month.

-Klarna's financing interest rate of 19.99% is comparable to the current average credit card interest rate of 20.28%, according to data collected by The Balance.
-But it's double the average 24-month personal loan interest rate, which was 9.46% as of February 2021.
+Klarna's financing interest rate of 19.99% is comparable to the current average credit card interest rate of 20.28%, according to data collected by The Balance. but it's double the average 24-month personal loan interest rate, which was 9.46% as of February 2021.